Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 3. L’Abre Blanc Rooftop Bar

-Compared with other City Cards used in France, we were not as successful in ticking off everything included with the card.
+Compared with other City Cards in France, we were not as successful in ticking off everything included with the card.
 This was because there was so much else to see and do in Montpellier.

 Also included with the City Card